aergithub/DH110-Spring23/assignment08/README.md

 Searching for a “friend,” Avery Jonson, by navigating to the “friends” page and searching for their name.

-Find the full interactive prototype [here.](https://www.figma.com/proto/0FFnlaxpnTHcB0hJECQGKE/ASSN07?type=design&node-id=1-2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2)
+Find the first draft of the interactive prototype [here.](https://www.figma.com/proto/0FFnlaxpnTHcB0hJECQGKE/ASSN07?type=design&node-id=1-2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2)

 ### Evaluation & Revision History
 **Cognitive Walkthrough:** We conducted a cognitive walkthrough in-class to test the high fidelity prototype of the application.
 Unforetunately, I did not properly utilize platform features within Figma and my prototype failed from the aspect of its backflow.